vitistack/crds/docs/architecture.md

 ## Overview

-VitiStack is a comprehensive Kubernetes-native infrastructure management platform that provides unified orchestration of compute resources, Kubernetes clusters, and datacenter operations across multi-cloud and on-premises environments.
+VitiStack is a comprehensive Kubernetes-native infrastructure management platform that provides unified orchestration of compute resources, Kubernetes clusters, and vitistack operations across multi-cloud and on-premises environments.
 The system is built around four core Custom Resource Definitions (CRDs) that work together to provide a complete infrastructure-as-code solution.

 ## Core Components

-### 1. Datacenter CRD
+### 1. Vitistack CRD

-The foundational component that represents a logical datacenter or infrastructure region.
+The foundational component that represents a logical vitistack or infrastructure region.

 **Responsibilities:**